TrueFi-Protocol/truefi-spec/TrueFi2.0.md

 ### Automatic Caulcation of Borrow Rates

 The main feature of Phase 5 is that all interest rates will be calcuated automatically.
-At the time of drawing down a line of credit, a borrower will be bucketed
+At the time of drawing down a line of credit, a borrower will be bucketed with other borrwers that have the same score.
+The smart contract called Rate Adjuster calculates the interest rates for both LOC and FTL.

-### Handling Defaults for LOC & FTL
+### Handling Defaults for Lines of Credit

+Handling defauls for LOC is similar to fixed term loans with a few changes.

+In the event of a LOC default, the following occurs:
+1. Up to 10% of TRU is slashed from the staking pool and transferred to SAFU to cover the amount of default, equal to principal amount plus full amount of expected interest (“Defaulted Amount”)
+2. If the current SAFU funds are insufficient to cover the Defaulted Amount:
+    - SAFU can sell TRU for the respective borrowed asset at its manager’s discretion
+3. If the value of the SAFU funds(“Assurance Fund”) can not satisfy the Defaulted Amount:
+    - The difference between the Defaulted Amount and the Assurance Fund is calculated (“Uncovered Amount”)
+    - SAFU mints ERC-20 tokens representing claim for the Uncovered Amount (“Deficiency Claim”)
+    - Lending Pool receives a Deficiency Claim for the Uncovered Amount assuming successful recovery
+    - Lending Pool has a first priority claim on funds recouped through arbitration for the Deficiency Claim amount
+4. If a debt is repaid:
+    - The recouped funds will be used to re-purchase Deficiency Claim tokens from the lending pool which the default occurs in
+    - SAFU repurchases Deficiency Claim tokens from the Lending Pool up to the Recovered Amount.
+Those tokens are burned by the Lending Pool
+    - If there are additional recovered funds after repurchasing the Lending Pool’s Deficiency Claim, the SAFU keeps those remaining funds
+5. If any portion of the original loan amount is not repaid after the completion of the legal recovery process:
+    - Lending Pool’s remaining Deficiency Claim tokens are burned (decrease LP price)
+    - Losses are incurred in the Lending Pool

 ### Smart Contract Design

+#### Rate Adjuster

+The Rate Adjuster module calculates interest rates for LOC and FTL.
+The adjuster works according to the Phase 4 specification for calculating interest rates, taking into account the borrow limit and credit scores for each borrower.

 #### BorrowMutex

 BorrowMutex is a smart contract designed to restrict which products (LOC, FTL) a borrower can use.
 A borrower can choose between either a line of credit (LOC), or a fixed-term loan (FTL).
 The mutex tracks which product a borrower is using, and restricts the borrower from using the other product if they are already using one.
+A borrower can have one LOC per pool, or one FTL per pool.
+Between all pools, a borrwer can borrow up to their credit limit as calculated by the Rate Adjuster.

 #### DebtToken

-DebtToken
+DebtToken is a token which represents a claim on future funds from the SAFU.
+DebtTokens are used as an accounting method for tracking bad debt owned by a lending pool.
+When a default occurs in FTL or LOC, DebtTokens are minted by the SAFU and transferred to the lending pool.